micycle8778/host/README.md

 libraries, meaning the only thing you need to build host is the Nim compiler. to build and install the project:

-1. ~~install Nim (try your package manager, `sudo pacman -Syu nim` or `sudo apt install nim`)~~ after some
+1. install Nim ~~(try your package manager, `sudo pacman -Syu nim` or `sudo apt install nim`)~~ after some
 [helpful people](https://old.reddit.com/r/nim/comments/l74l95/host_is_a_simple_static_web_server_for_lan/gl4rgbk/)
-told me that package managers have a tendency of holding outdated versions of Nim, it is now recommended by this README to get nim from [choosenim](https://github.com/dom96/choosenim).
+told me that package managers have a tendency of holding outdated versions of Nim, it is now recommended by this README to get Nim from [choosenim](https://github.com/dom96/choosenim).

 2. clone the git repo `git clone https://github.com/RainbowAsteroids/host`